p3t3rix-vsmods/VsProspectorInfo/README.md

     .pi setbordercolor [0-255] [0-255] [0-255] [0-255] - Set's the value of the BorderColor field in the config & rebuilds the texture.
     .pi setborderthickness [number] - Set the BorderThickness value in the config & rebuilds the texture.
     .pi toggleborder [true,false] - Set's the `RenderBorder` value in the config & rebuilds the texture.
+    .pi showgui - Shows the GUI where you can configure the mode (default or heatmap) and select the ore that should be heatmapped

 ## Configuration